sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ## The Benchmark Setup

-We used the benchmark suite from our previous article, running on Go 1.26 on an Apple M1 Pro.
+I used the benchmark suite from my previous article, running on Go 1.26 on an Apple M1 Pro.
 The configurations are:
 * **Small:** A flat object with 4 fields (string ID, status boolean, age integer, score float).
 * **Medium:** A nested user signup event containing actor object, string tags, and metadata map.
 * **Large:** An array repeating the Medium object 100 times.

-We group the results directly by data representation (**Static Message**, **google.protobuf.Any**, and **google.protobuf.Value**), showing the serialization formats side-by-side.
+I grouped the results directly by data representation (**Static Message**, **google.protobuf.Any**, and **google.protobuf.Value**), showing the serialization formats side-by-side.

 ### Payload Decoding in `Any` Benchmarks